 I was figuring that in a few more weeks, I could throw away a dead plant, which is a lot easier on my conscience.
 They’ve been hidden behind a shrub, rarely watered, in the North Carolina heat, for about three months.
 More recently, they’ve been subjected to masonry mortar, paint, bleach, and misplaced ladders, as I’ve done some work to the outside of my house.

 After all that, you can imagine my surprise when I saw these blooms!
-The plants were covered in mortar dust, yet they are eagerly sending up purple flowers as though they’ve been babied in a greenhouse.
+The plants were covered in mortar dust, yet they were eagerly sending up purple flowers as though they’d been babied in a greenhouse.
 For this, they may get a reprieve.